CodeChron/fullstack-js-with-meteor-react-docs/db_updates.md

 ## Create a data schema

 - What is a data schema and should we have one?
-- What are some options for creating a schema in
+- What are some options for creating a schema in Meteor?

 - add a title field
 - remove insecure (do not allow create on the client side)
 - update db calls to use Meteor.call and Meteor.methods